Silverpop/mobile-connector-sdk-ios/EngageSDK-1-1-0-Demo-ios/README.md

 After selecting your scenario, you can click the 'Check Identity' button and the identity of the mobile device will be updated based on the scenario.

+Once you've completed a scenario, you can click the 'Clear Config' button to try a different scenario.

 ## Expected Behavior

 ### <a name="scenario1"/>Scenario 1